geoadmin/mf-swissguesser/README.md

 # Licensing

-Please see `LICENSE` in the project root.
+Please see `LICENSE` in the web-storymaps project top folder.